April 8, 1947

 - Terry, Bruce Lochrie and Randy Ritchie record a number of demos at Randy's house.
 Songs included "Somebody Saturday".

-Songs recorded included a Terry Taylor original called "Mona".
-The tapes and Terry's Tape recorder were stolen out of his trunk and were never recovered.
+- Pecos Bill (aka Down Home) professionally recorded a few songs in San Francisco at Magnum/Onyx Studios.
+(The studio was owned by the brother of the guy who owned Fantasy Records in Berkeley where Creedence Clearwater Revival recorded.)
+Songs recorded that day included a Terry Taylor original called "Mona".
+The tapes along with Terry's Tape recorder, were stolen out of his trunk and were never recovered.
 (Source: Leah Terrell, Phil Terrell, with Terry Taylor correcting Phil's "clouded mind")

 March 4, 1969